-Make sure that you really want to become class representative or class president.
-It depends from school to university how much work this job will require from you and being the class representative also means a lot responsibility.
+Make sure that you really want to become the class representative or class president.
+It depends from school to university how much work this job will require from you and being the class representative also means a lot of responsibility.
 Try to evaluate how much work this job will require in your college/university and make your final decision, but when you make this decision be certain about it.

 The social aspect

 People tend to vote for the candidate they like.
 This means that they won´t vote for you if you never talked to them or did not even look at them.
 This is where you reap the fruit of your labor in Part one as many of your fellow students already know you, which is a huge advantage for you!
-The less competitors for the election you have the more difficult it will become for you to become class representative/class president.
+The fewer competitors for the election you have, the more difficult it will become for you to become class representative/class president.
 Especially in elections between only two candidates, as people will either vote for you or for your competitor.
-The more candidates in an election the better for you, as the majority of candidates will only get a couple of votes, whereas you get a lot.
+The more candidates in an election the better for you, as the majority of candidates, will only get a couple of votes, whereas you get a lot.

 After some weeks you will notice that your social circle will grow drastically and you have a decent chance to get voted for class representative.
 But with this power comes a lot of responsibility, namely to come thru for your fellow students and to help them wherever you possibly can.
 That’s a true king of college!